aaronik/GPTModels.nvim/README.md

 ## TODO

 * Use ctrl-w + hjkl to move between windows
-* Defend against errant util.logs by handling error when the file doesn't exist
 * code needs C-y and something to bring changes into left pane
 * Rename to something better than GPT.
 Models?
 TwoModel?
 Maybe GPT is good?
 * Make a readme fr